romkatv/powerlevel10k/README.md

 Really, there is no catch.
 It's literally the same prompt with the same flexibility configuration format as Powerlevel9k.
 But **much faster**.

+If you really need to know, here's where Powerlevel10k differs from Powerlevel9k:

+  * Git prompt doesn't show tags and revisions.
+Open an issue if you need them.
+  * By default only git vcs backend is enabled.
+If you need svn and hg, you'll need to set `POWERLEVEL9K_VCS_BACKENDS`.
+See [Extra configuration](#extra-configuration).
+  * Fewer configuration options can be changed after the theme is loaded.
+For example, if you decide to change background color of some segment in the middle of an interactive session, it may not work.